 Speaking of Manta Rays, we of course didn’t see as many Manta Rays as the day the photograph on the right was taken by one of the staff of the resort.
 They are amazing creatures, almost birds of the sea, as they slowly cruise above the reef swallowing and filtering the zooplankton through their open mouths.

 Perhaps our best encounter was on our last morning after an early snorkel.
 We walked around the end of the Island along the crushed coral beach and came upon a turtle in the shallows.
 The huge creature was sunning itself in a rock pool at the edge of the lagoon.
-It made our morning and convinced us that we had enjoyed three delightful days on Lady Elliot Island and made us determined to return in the future with our family.
+It made our morning and convinced us that we had enjoyed three delightful days on Lady Elliot Island and made us determined to return in the future with family.